JasonR27/PortfolioFS2024/README.md

 # PortfolioFS2024
-Build with Figma and the Anima plugin
+Built with Figma and the Anima plugin